jeffcasavant/MaubotTwilio/README.md

   (`casavant.jeff...` vs `org.casavant.jeff...`).
 This new format is correct.
   Not sure if it will break current installations of my old plugin if I update it.

+## Issues

+Hit me up in #maubot-casavant-plugins:casavant.org if you have any trouble.